teofizzy/amazon/README.md

-# project : amazon recommender system
+# project : amazon products recommender engine

 ## Overview
 B2B businesses use recommender systemst to recommend products to their customers.
 This project seeks to build a recommender system that can recommend products customers based on their history and/or based on similar users.